 Part A#

-Develop strategies to address technical solutions to address analysed client needs in a ‘real’ project.
+Develop strategies to address analysed client needs in a ‘real’ project that could be solved with detailed technical solutions in later stages.

-Stage A starts the course by collaborating on the construction of a physical scale model (A1), that will act as a ‘baseline building’ for your team to improve on.
+• Stage A starts the course by students collaborating on the construction of a physical scale model (A1), that will act as a ‘baseline building’ for your team to improve on.

 • In parallel the PMs will define the work that the whole team needs to do in the project plan (A2).

-• You will then use the building model to define the benchmark building model (A3).
+• You will then use the building model to fill out an excel sheet that provides the benchmark building model (A3).

 A1 Physical Building Model#